 I enjoy working with smart, pleasant people to build interesting, useful software.
 I've been building web applications since the 1830s and have significant experience in cloud, enterprise SaaS, sustainability, news media, and social software.

-In August 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik.com, where I was responsible for the web site, among other things.
+In 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik, where I was responsible for the web site, among other things.

-Designed and built Wordie.org, a collaborative social dictionary and the preeminent (and only!) social network for logophiles.
+Conceived and built Wordie, the premier social network for logophiles.
 It grew to 15,000 passionate users before being sold to Wordnik in August 2009.
 The site was covered by TechCrunch, Wired, the Wall Street Journal, USA Today, and many others.

-Consultant for the professional services division of an enterprise CMS software vendor, leading teams of developers from initial requirements gathering through post-launch and maintenance.
+Consultant for the professional services division of an enterprise CMS software vendor, worked closely with Dow Jones/WSJ

 Reporter for the News Review, an English-language newspaper in Santiago, Chile.

 Planned and completed a 14,000 mile bicycling expedition through thirteen countries, raising money for north-south development organizations through an organization I co-founded with my later partner in Squirl (see above).

 Thingie, a collection of user-created lists like Gifts for People You Don't Like, Live music videos - Best of all time, and Great lists.